North Carolina beats UCLA 74-64 to end 4-game losing streak

 Two storied programs arrived in Las Vegas searching for better fortunes.

 The Tar Heels limped into Sin City.
-They lost star point guard Cole Anthony for four to six weeks with a right knee injury and dropped out of the AP Top 25 for the first time since 2013-14, a span of 106 weeks.
+They lost Anthony, their star freshman point guard, for four to six weeks with a right knee injury and dropped out of the AP Top 25 for the first time since 2013-14, a span of 106 weeks.
 Three of North Carolina’s losses during its streak came against top-five teams, but it also lost to Wofford at the Smith Center.

 The Bruins are still trying to find their footing under first-year coach Mick Cronin.
 UCLA lost to Hofstra before going 1-2 at the Maui Invitational and was coming off a 14-point loss to Notre Dame.